Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 #### Treasure

 Among the wine bottles on the rack is one with no stopper and a label that reads "Champagne du le Stomp."
-It contains a rolled-up spell scroll of [[/5.
-Mechanics/Spells/Heroes Feast.md|heroes' feast]].
+It contains a rolled-up spell scroll of [[5.
+Mechanics\Spells\Heroes Feast.md|heroes' feast]].

 ### S17.
 Loft and Belfry